Wiki · Person · Last reviewed June 24, 2026

 Social Responsibility

 Winograd was a founding member and past president of Computer Professionals for Social Responsibility.
 His Stanford profile also notes journal editorial service and the ACM SIGCHI Lifetime Research Award.
-His CV lists national leadership in CPSR from the 1980s into the 1990s.
+His CV lists national leadership in CPSR from the 1980s into the 1990s, and later board roles in civic and accountability organizations.

 That role matters because it links technical research to professional accountability.
 Winograd's work did not only ask whether systems could be built.
 It asked what kinds of human activity they reorganize, which assumptions they import, and how designers should think about consequences before a system becomes infrastructure.